skullzarmy/fibonacci-bun-example/README.md

 ## Accompanying Blog Post

-For a detailed explanation of this project, its architecture, and its features, check out the accompanying blog post on So Cal Tech Lab: [LINK TBD]
+For a detailed explanation of this project, its architecture, and its features, check out the accompanying blog post on [So Cal Tech Lab](https://socaltechlab.com/): [Peeling Back the Layers: A Comprehensive Look at Bun, the New JavaScript Runtime](https://socaltechlab.com/posts/peeling-back-the-layers-a-comprehensive-look-at-bun-the-new-javascript-runtime/)

 ## Contribution